-UHY Haines Norton’s Managing Director Grant Brownlee explains the IRD’s increased focus on small businesses.
+UHY Haines Norton’s Managing Director Grant Brownlee explains the IRD’s increased focus on small businesses, and our role as your tax agent.

 I recently had the opportunity to listen to an IRD policy maker explain what direction they are taking with their revenue collection policy.
 He indicated that pressure is regularly applied by Government Ministers on policy makers to find new ways of improving on and increasing the revenue received from taxpayers.
 The problem for the policy makers is that they have already done a fairly comprehensive job of establishing a very broad tax base in New Zealand, and they have already identified and targeted many of the high risk/high payback tax payers.
 The IRD appear to have a goal of getting around $7 back for every $1 of audit activity spend.